Hi, Stepparents! I’m so excited for this week’s episode because I got to interview my stepdaughter, Lila.

-Hi, Stepparents.
-I’m so excited for this week’s episode because I got to interview my stepdaughter.
-I got to ask her juicy questions about what her experience was like with getting a stepparent, things that happened along the way, advice that she would pass on to you, and even to your step kids.
-And getting a piece of her journey and her takeaways.
-I hope you enjoy it and think you’ll definitely find golden nuggets to take away with you and implement.
-Let’s get started …
+I got to ask her juicy questions about what her experience was really like getting a stepparent, things that happened along the way, the advice she would pass on to you, and the advice she has for your stepkids.
+We are getting a piece of her journey and her biggest takeaways.
+I know you will definitely find golden nuggets to implement in your own blended family.

 MARIA NATAPOV: